NHSDigital/fhir-transforms/README.md

 ...
 ```

-See [here](http://www.hl7.org/fhir/mapping-language.html#metadata) for definiton of the FML line above
+See [here](http://www.hl7.org/fhir/mapping-language.html#metadata) for the definition of the FML line above

 ## CLI implementations